NiclasN/vba_mailer/README.md

 ﻿# VBA Mailer

-For internal use - TIL DE - Created by NiclasN - 10/2023
+Originated from a request of a colleague - Created by NiclasN - 10/2023

 ## Usage